-Do you drink more than 4 cups of coffee, soft drinks, or caffeinated tea per day?
+Do you drink more than 4 cups of coffee or caffeinated beverages per day?
 When you don’t have your usual dose, do you feel tired, irritable, depressed, disoriented, irritable or headaches?
-If you answered YES to any of the above, chances are you are addicted.
+If you answered YES, then chances are you are addicted.

 Coffee does have its benefits.

 Caffeine temporarily boosts our energy level, giving us the ability to focus and drive through short-term challenging activities.
 To do this, it harnesses the power of the kidneys, like adrenalin.
 When I’m on caffeine, I feel stronger, sexier, more vital.
 Woo hoo!
 However the short-term benefit can’t last forever.
 The bitter truth is, that burst of energy you feel is not real.
 It’s a lie.
 Chinese medicine says that coffee drains kidney qi, or the elemental energy stores of your life called Jing.
 This is your personal life force and it can easily be squandered by stress, overwork, or not enough rest.
 Like sugar, caffeine gathers the kidney qi and disperses it throughout the body.
 Chinese medicine says that kidney qi or Jing is the complete store of your energy resources.
 It is a combination of the original qi from your parents at the moment of conception, plus the energy or qi that you cultivate in your lifetime.
 A balanced life builds Jing.
 An unbalanced life squanders it.
 Jing is your emergency resource, your secret power, like a savings account in the bank.
 If you use it all today, you might be left with nothing tomorrow.
 Drinking caffeine every day is like spending ALL your money every day down to the last drop without thinking of tomorrow, let alone retirement.
 Kidney qi should stay in the bank for a long, healthy life.

 But it gets worse.
 Coffee is a top cross-reactor with gluten.